 As it turned out, dying young and fat wasn’t a big enough concern for me to continue my thrice-weekly cycling regimen.
 I became a runner (then a triathlete) because preventing illness and early death wasn’t inspiring.
 Impractical and audacious as it is, triathlon gave me a tangible, achievable, big enough goal that was interesting enough to be worth exercising regularly (training!).

-- I keep getting what I’ve always gotten, if I keep doing what I’ve always done.
+- You keep getting what you’ve always gotten, if you keep doing what you’ve always done.

 - Fear stops us dead in our tracks.
 This year, millions of jobs will go unfilled, single people will go dateless, books will remain unwritten, and businesses will not be started because fear stops humans from taking simple, decisive actions.

 - Fear can motivate a person to change the trajectory their entire life.
 I was inspired to get fit in a way I would never have done before.
 Thank goodness I didn’t wait until my heart attack or stroke!